Ringdown in Vaidya spacetimes: time-dependent frequencies, Penrose limit and time-domain analyses: Introduction

 In this paper, we extend the investigation of the QNM-geodesic correspondence to the dynamical context of the Vaidya spacetime.
-Our primary tool is the Penrose limit, adapted not to a static UCOP, but to a null geodesic lying on the dynamical photon sphere trajectory identified in~\cite{Koga:2022dsu}.
-By calculating the Penrose limit geometry along this evolving trajectory, we extract time-dependent counterparts of the orbital frequency and Lyapunov exponent within an adiabatic approximation.
+Our primary tool is the PL adapted to a null geodesic lying on the dynamical photon sphere trajectory identified in~\cite{Koga:2022dsu}.
+By calculating the PL geometry along this evolving trajectory, we extract time-dependent counterparts of the orbital frequency and Lyapunov exponent within an adiabatic approximation.
 We hypothesize that these quantities characterize the temporal properties of ringdown waves emitted during the dynamical phase.
 To test this hypothesis, we perform numerical simulations of tensor perturbations propagating in the full Vaidya spacetime during both constant and time-dependent accretion phases.
-We then extract the time-varying frequency and damping rate from the resulting ringdown waveform and compare these numerical results with the predictions derived from our Penrose limit analysis.
-This comparison allows us to assess the extent to which the Penrose limit geometry around the dynamical photon sphere captures the essential features of ringdown in this non-stationary background.
+We then extract the time-varying frequency and damping rate from the resulting ringdown waveform and compare these numerical results with the predictions derived from our PL analysis.
+This comparison allows us to assess the extent to which the PL geometry around the dynamical photon sphere captures the essential features of ringdown in this non-stationary background.

 This paper is organized as follows.
-In Sec.~\ref{sec:QNMPL}, we review the connection between QNMs and the Penrose limit for a static, spherically symmetric spacetime.
-In Sec.~\ref{sec:linearVaidy}, we analyze the case of a Vaidya spacetime with a constant accretion rate, comparing results from the Penrose limit, frequency-domain QNM calculations, and time-domain simulations.
-In Sec.~\ref{sec:timedepVaidya}, we extend this analysis to Vaidya spacetimes with time-dependent accretion rates, comparing the predictions from the adiabatic Penrose limit with full numerical ringdown simulations.
+In Sec.~\ref{sec:QNMPL}, we review the connection between QNMs and the PL for a static, spherically symmetric spacetime.
+In Sec.~\ref{sec:linearVaidy}, we analyze the case of a Vaidya spacetime with a constant accretion rate, comparing results from the PL, frequency-domain QNM calculations, and time-domain simulations.
+In Sec.~\ref{sec:timedepVaidya}, we extend this analysis to Vaidya spacetimes with time-dependent accretion rates, comparing the predictions from the adiabatic PL with full numerical ringdown simulations.
 Section~\ref{sec:summary_conclusions} provides a summary and discussion of our findings.
 We use geometric units where $G=c=1$ throughout the paper.